pratik2374/Automated-Car-parking-system/readme.md

    - OpenCV extracts the bounding box.
    - Tesseract OCR reads the plate number.
 4. Send vehicle detection data to ThingSpeak.
+5. The ESP32 retrieves the available parking slots by ultrasonic sensors
+6. If parking slot is available then display the slot number on screen and sent data to ThingSpeak.
-5. Wait 10 seconds for parking slot data update.
+7. Wait 10 seconds for parking slot data update.
-6. Retrieve slot information from ThingSpeak.
+8. Retrieve slot information from ThingSpeak.
-7. Display detected vehicle, license plate, and slot information in the web interface.
+9. Display detected vehicle, license plate, and slot information in the web interface.

 ## **Project Structure**
 ```bash